MyEcoria/MyEcoria/tornano/informations.md

 - We charge a commission between 0.1% and 3% per transaction/cycles (To anonymize transactions)
 - Transactions will all be sent at the same time every day at 1 p.m.

+## BETA
+We are currently in beta, this means that bugs and problems may appear, moreover it means that the anonymization of transactions is not perfect and will improve over time.
+By using Tornano, even with small sums, you allow the development of this one